airvlab/cathsim/README.md

 - Supports haptic feedback on platforms that allow vibration
 - Compatible with VR platforms, providing haptic feedback for left and right hand controllers (if supported)
 - Easily customisable duration and intensity of the haptic feedback

-How to Use:
+To use it:
-1. Attach the HapticFeedbackManager script to a GameObject in your Unity scene.
+1. Attach the HapticFeedbackManager script to the GameObject that requires it.
 2. Customise the haptic feedback duration and intensity by adjusting the hapticDuration and hapticIntensity variables in the Inspector.
 3. Call the TriggerHapticFeedback method from your script or UI button click event to trigger haptic feedback.